11/4/19 By DAN ULLOA

 Advocates recently went to an Old Bridge Town Council meeting to urge the council to reverse their decision made last year to ban a medical marijuana dispensary within municipal boundaries.

 The Council initially looked indifferent as activists plead their case citing the need to alleviate the difficulty sickly patients have in traveling to other towns to secure medical marijuana they often need to merely function.
+While certain people may have access to medical marijuana – like those who live near Michigan cannabis dispensaries – it certainly would seem logical that the rest of the nation follows suit after seeing success in the areas that it has been legalized.

 “We’re not going to make Sodom and Gomorrah in the streets,” said Aubrey Navarro-Conway regarding a dispensary in town.
 Navarro-Conway has been a patient advocate across the state for five years since becoming a patient herself and getting off the 11 medications she was on to treat her severe illness.
 She was especially vocal in advocating for the Jake Honig Act which passed earlier this year which expanded New Jersey’s medical marijuana program and should create more medical marijuana dispensaries.